 Priority registration is held for continuing students during the semester in which they are presently enrolled.
 Students are able to register online.
-All students, prior to their registration, are strongly advised to consult with their academic advisors concerning potential course selection.
+All students, prior to their registration, are strongly advised to consult with their academic advisor concerning potential course selection.
+Student veterans on record with the Office of Veteran Services at Centenary University, who are enrolled in a traditional degree program (not accelerated) may register for classes on the first day of priority registration for each Fall and Spring semester of any academic year.

-Returning students who did not register prior to the start of an academic semester may register at the beginning of each semester on dates set forth in the Academic Calendar.
+Returning students who did not register prior to the start of an academic semester may register during the Drops/Add period in the Registrar's Office with their advisor's approval during the dates set forth in the Academic Calendar.
 Returning students while able to register for courses on their own are strongly encouraged to meet with their academic advisors prior to registration.